umbane/umbane/README.md

 *   **Frontend:** A basic React frontend (`frontend/App.js`) is in place.
 Further development is required to create a user interface for interacting with the backend API.
 *   **Database:** A PostgreSQL database needs to be set up.
 *   **Chainlink Integration:**  Chainlink integration for oracle functionality is pending.
+* **Carbon Credit Trading Gateway** A gateway to the Johnnesburg Stock Exchange (JSE) Carbon Credit Trading desk API is proposed.

 ## Next Steps